 - Accepting a low settlement that will not cover your future medical expenses.

-If you were injured by a negligent driver in Mississippi, contact Morris Bart, LTD. A Gulfport motorcycle crash lawyer will compassionately and aggressively represent your interests.
+If you were injured by a negligent driver in Alabama, contact Morris Bart, LTD. A Birmingham, AL, motorcycle accident lawyer will compassionately and aggressively represent your interests.
 Call 800-537-8185 today to schedule a free consultation.

 to find a Morris Bart office near you.